RESTyard/RESTyard/README.md

 - Fix HypermediaQueryResult exposed Query property

 #### Hypermedia Client Prototype:
 There is a new project: HypemediaClient.
-This is a *prototype* which explores a the possibilities of a generic client wich still has strong types for Hypermedia documents.
+This is a *prototype* which explores a the possibilities of a generic client which still has strong types for Hypermedia documents.
 To execute it see the test project: HypermediaClient.Test.
 The client expects a local CarShack service to communicate with.

 ### WebApiHypermediaExtensions v1.2.0
 - ADD: It is now possible to configure generated URIs by providing a HypermediaUrlConfig (host, scheme) for links